£1 CUP 36.13

 Cuba is tourist-friendly but has some key cultural and legal rules:

-Be aware of pickpockets and bag-snatching in crowded areas like Old Havana, on public transport, and in nightclubs.
+Be aware of pickpockets and bag-snatchers in the streets of Old Havana, on public transport, and in nightclubs.

 Bonus tips: